ucjohn/Nuke-Evolution-Xtreme/README.md

 ## Help

-If you are having issues with your install please do no hesitate to visit our [forums](http://www.evolution-xtreme.com/modules.php?name=Forums)
+If you are having issues with your install... add me on discord: DJ UCJOHN#6621

 ## Feedback, Bugs and Improvements